Bazalbuilder/Aegis/CONTRIBUTING.md

-# Contributing to Aegis
+# Aegis Contribution Guide
-If you want to help with Aegis' development, here's a few tips and guidelines to make contributing a piece of cake.
+Thanks for considering contributing to Aegis!
+This guide details a few tips and guidelines to make contributing a piece of cake.

 ## Bug Reports
 Any bugs (or things that look like bugs) should be reported to the [Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues) so we can fix these issues.